 When I've crunched the numbers, I found that using the material removed from tunneling, the hyper loop system provides you with enough of these building blocks to build 65% of the walls in each city.
 If you add to that the 40% you get from Loop transit, that's enough material to build all of the walls in all of the buildings in Edenicity, plus 5% more.
 That 5% margin would come in handy for maintenance and ongoing projects.

-Well that covers even the city's transportation system.
+Well that covers Edenicity's transportation system.
 Port cities may benefit from sea and air connections too.
-These would be found in the 4 industrial zones pictured in the reference design.
-Early cities will probably need highway and rail infrastructure to, and those, too, would be in the industrial zones.
+These would be found in the 4 industrial zones pictured in the Reference Design.
+Early cities will probably need highway and rail infrastructure, too, and those, too, would be in the industrial zones.

 If you enjoyed episode 12, please be sure to subscribe so you don't miss a show.
-If you haven't already done so, please visit the news link innate Edenicity.com to download a copy of the reference design.
-Until next time.
-I'm Kev Polk, and this has been Edenicity.
+If you haven't already done so, please visit the news link at Edenicity.com to download a copy of the Reference Design.
+Until next time—I'm Kev Polk, and this has been Edenicity.